To view a Summer or Fall 2017 class schedule click here

 Primary HipHop (ages 5-7)

 Primary HipHop introduces the young dancer to the basic jazz moves used in Hip Hop, Funk and Street dance.
 Isolations and attention to rhythm will be stressed.

 This class is an introduction for students who are just starting out or have minimal hip-hop experience.
 Class includes a warm-up that concentrates on building stamina, strength and flexibility and rhythm isolations.
 Level I focuses on building a foundation of basic hip-hop movements, across the floor exercises and short combinations to age appropriate music.

 This class is for students who have developed a foundation of basic hip-hop movements and sequences.
 Hip hop 2 places more emphasis on body conditioning and developing and ear for rhythms and syncopation.
 Students will be expected to execute challenging combinations.

 Any color leotard, jazz pants and black jazz shoes.

 Primary Tap introduces the young dancer to basic coordination exercises while working on simple rhythms.
 Listening skills are important for identifying downbeat.

-In Tap 1 dancers will gain knowledge of basic tap vocabulary and steps.
+In beginning tap dancers will gain knowledge of basic tap vocabulary and steps.
 Shuffles, flaps, flap heel, scuffles, running flaps, and riffs will be the focus and maxi-fords, Irish, buffalos and beginning time steps will also be introduced.

-Tap 2 and 3 prepares the dancer for pullbacks and wings and more complex movements.
+Intermediate and advanced tap prepares the dancer for pullbacks and wings and more complex movements.

 Any solid color t-shirt, black pants, black tap shoes